Gazette Article by: Cindy Fuller

 In 1929 a Winnetka Talk article described “The Chimneys” apartments as an “interesting experiment with the taste and demands of the North Shore.”
 Most likely the reference was to the fact that apartments were not a widely accepted phenomenon in a community of single-family homes.
 The experiment succeeded; today “The Chimneys” remain as a symbol of solidity and charm.

-The idea of multi-family swellings for the middle and upper class dates from Richard Morris Hunt’s Stuyvesant apartments, built in 1896 in New York.
+The idea of multi-family dwellings for the middle and upper class dates from Richard Morris Hunt’s Stuyvesant apartments, built in 1896 in New York.
 From there evolved courtyard buildings with plentiful light and front yards.
 The suburban apartment offered amenities available in single-family living at more affordable prices.

 “The Chimneys” located at 150-60 Green Bay Road, were the pet project of Winnetka resident Roland D. Whitman.
 Obviously, he was very enamored with English architecture and antiques.
 He hired architect Howard Bowen, a Wilmette resident, to design “The Chimneys.”